zeek/zeek-docs/doc/scripts/policy/protocols/ssl/weak-keys.zeek.rst

    Warn if the DH key length is smaller than the certificate key length.
 This is potentially unsafe because it gives a wrong impression of safety due to the certificate key length.
-However, it is very common and cannot be avoided in some settings (e.g. with old jave clients).
+However, it is very common and cannot be avoided in some settings (e.g. with old java clients).

 .. zeek:id:: SSL::notify_minimal_key_length
    :source-code: policy/protocols/ssl/weak-keys.zeek 28 28